DamianQualshy/Bricklion-s-RPG-Pack-2.0/README.md

 **v1.16.5** | 1.16.2 - 1.16.5
 **v1.18.2** | 1.18 – 1.18.2

+If you wonder why the packs have such specific game versions assigned to them, I encourage you to check Minecraft Wiki articles about [Pack Format](https://minecraft.wiki/w/Pack_format) and [Resource Packs](https://minecraft.wiki/w/Resource_pack).

 # Credits
 Obviously for Bricklion for creating the pack and Nidrax for the 1.2.3 pack.